 1. Use a level to confirm the unit is level.
 Level should be placed along top edge and side edge as shown.

-2. If the unit is not level, remove grille and adjust legs as necessary.
+2. If the unit is not level, adjust the legs on the corners of the unit as necessary.

 3. Confirm the unit is level after each adjustment and repeat the previous steps until the unit is level.

 INSTALLATION TIP